Is It Safe to Travel to Jamaica in 2026?

 Last updated: · Source: U.S. Department of State

 Jamaica is an island country in the Caribbean, covering 10,990 square kilometres (4,240 sq mi).
-It is a popular tourism and resort destination.
+It is the third-largest island in the Greater Antilles and the Caribbean, after Cuba and the island of Hispaniola.

 Is It Safe to Travel to Jamaica in 2026?

 Jamaica is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution due to crime, health, and natural disaster risks.
-Some areas in Jamaica are experiencing post-storm impacts from Hurricane Melissa.
+Exercise increased caution due to crime and health risks.
+Some areas have increased risk, particularly for crime.

 Key concerns cited in the advisory: